firefox-devtools/firefox-profiler-for-chrome/README.md

 After your changes, please make sure to have successful `yarn ts`, `yarn lint`, and `yarn prettier` results.

+Alternatively you can run `yarn test-all` to run all of them.

 ## Note

 It's still Work in progress.
 Also, currently it requires a patched Firefox